smdocs/my-book-notes/book5/part-1.md

   - Checking Your Ego at the Door
   - Mission First, People Always - great leaders and managers do so by creating a culture and environment in which people feel appreciated and respected and wherein performance-related feedback is honest and timely.
   - Making Timely, Sound, and Morally Correct Decisions - What you allow, you teach, and what you teach becomes your standard.
+  - Empowering Teams and Scalability - Empowerment is the distribution of certain actions, accountability, and ownership.
+The leadership aspects of empowerment come from the boost that individuals, teams, leaders, and managers get out of the feeling and associated pride of ownership.